virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/tools-and-libraries/tools-and-libraries.md

 ---
 title: Tools and Libraries
 author: clone95
-description: Learn to use existing libraries for Machine Learning and Deep Learning and out-of-the-box tools for production systems.
+description: Learn to use existing libraries, frameworks and out-of-the-box tools, developing Machine Learning and Deep Learning systems to solve real-world problems.
 ---

 # Index